 Action Impact Timescale Working with WAST/Out of hours The Clinical Director has completed further training to Nurse call handlers on tier 3 triage threshold.
 This equips 111 nurses to reduce the number of calls converted to GP OOH contacts.
-Discussions are taking place with 111 to provide joint secondments for Band 6 roles and also a senior Nurse role to strengthen the team.
-Working with WAST the Health Board has funded 3 paramedics who will be joining the service in November as part of the redesign/ development of this workforce model - providing 365 day cover out of hours.
-In place Ongoing GMS Access A number of GMS practices have increased their daytime opening hours to reach WG targets Ongoing Roll out of the Common Ailments Service 95% of ABMU community pharmacies are now in a position to offer Common Ailment Service (CAS) reducing the need for unnecessary GP appointments.
-In place Flu vaccine for care home staff Work has also progressed with Pharmacies being aligned for administration of Flu vaccinations to care home staff.
-Planning undertaken - implementation from October 2018 Telephone first model Supports practices to look at managing patient demand in a different way, with the aim of supporting improved access, patient signposting and practice sustainability In place in some practices already with roll out plan in place.
+In place Discussions are taking place with 111 to provide joint secondments for Band 6 roles and also a senior Nurse role to strengthen the team.
+Working with WAST the Health Board has funded 2 paramedias who will be joining Ongoing funded 3 paramedics who will be joining the service in November as part of the redesign/ development of this workforce model - providing 365 day cover out of hours.

+GMS Access A number of GMS practices have increased Ongoing

+their daytime opening hours to reach WG

+targets

+Roll out of the Common Ailments Service 95% of ABMU community pharmacies are In place

+now in a position to offer Common Ailment

+Service (CAS) reducing the need for

+unnecessary GP appointments.

+Flu vaccine for care home staff Work has also progressed with Pharmacies Planning undertaken - implementation from

+being aligned for administration of Flu October 2018

+vaccinations to care home staff.

+Telephone first model Supports practices to look at managing In place in some practices already with roll

+patient demand in a different way, with the aim out plan in place.

+of supporting improved access, patient

+signposting and practice sustainability